Fmstrat/plex-ssl/README.md

 This guide was developed for [**Ubuntu Server 14.04 LTS**](#ubuntu) and [**CentOS and RHEL variants**](#centos).

+Please have a look over the [Known Problems](#problems) before you decide to use this.

 <a name="ubuntu"></a>
 #**Ubuntu Server 14.04 LTS**
 --------------